Submissions

 Special Issue Proposal Guidelines

-Before submitting a full proposal, prospective special issue editors should contact the co-editors at submissions [at] post45 [dot] org with a preliminary query.
+Before submitting a full proposal, prospective special issue editors should contact the co-editors at submissions@post45.org with a preliminary query.
 These inquiries should be as detailed and robust as possible so the editors can assess the special issue’s potential fit for the journal and offer feedback, but need not include full article abstracts nor a complete list of contributors.

-Once the prospective editors have received feedback and a positive response from the journal’s co-editors, they can begin to put together a full proposal.
-We strongly prefer proposals with contributions drawn from a diverse range of scholars especially but not exclusively proposals that have solicited authors from outside the editors’ immediate professional networks.
+Once the prospective guest editors have received feedback and a positive response from the journal’s co-editors, they can begin to put together a full proposal.
+We strongly prefer proposals with contributions drawn from a diverse range of scholars — especially those that have solicited authors from outside the editors’ immediate professional networks.

 Special issue proposals should include: